Understanding Radon Risks in Calgary Homes

 Health Risks

 Radon gas poses serious health risks.
-Research indicates that even low concentrations can lead to long-term effects.
-Testing for radon is the initial step in assessing if you and your loved ones are at risk.
+Even low concentrations can lead to long-term effects.
+Testing for radon is the first step in assessing whether you and your loved ones are at risk.
 A study by Health Canada found that homes with radon levels above 200 Bq/m³ are at a concerning risk.

 Peace of Mind